DataSights Logo

 You control app permissions through your Xero account settings.
 Apps only access the specific data types you authorise, and you can revoke access at any time.
 Regular reviews of connected apps help maintain security and remove unused integrations.

 Multi-entity finance teams typically need more than one app category to handle month-end at pace.
-Reporting and consolidation tools address the biggest gap, which is cross-entity visibility, while expense management and accounts payable automation remove the manual drag on day-to-day transaction processing.

 Financial Reporting and Consolidation

 For businesses managing multiple entities, consolidation apps close the biggest reporting gap.
-Our automated Xero reporting platform connects directly to multiple Xero organisations and automates consolidation with intercompany eliminations and FX conversions.
-Unlike manual processes, you get consolidated management reports across 30+ entities with scheduled refreshes and on-demand updates after posting adjustments or changes in Xero.
+Our automated Xero reporting platform connects directly to multiple Xero organisations and automates consolidation with intercompany eliminations and FX conversions. dataSights delivers pre-formatted Management Reports through the web platform, including:

 • Consolidated P&L